kubestellar/kubestellar/docs/content/v0.20/pre-reqs.md

 ## For Using KubeStellar

 - kubeflex version 0.4.0 or higher
     To install kubeflex go to [https://github.com/kubestellar/kubeflex/blob/main/docs/users.md#installation](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md#installation).
+To upgrade from an existing installation, follow [these instructions](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md#upgrading-kubeflex).
 At the end of the install make sure that the kubeflex CLI, kflex, is in your path.

 - OCM CLI (clusteradm)
     To install OCM CLI use: